 Besides being delicious, bone broth is full of minerals and nutrients your body needs to fight inflammation and infection.
 You can make your own bone broth (try this recipe) or you can now find bone broth pretty easily in most major supermarkets.
 If you don’t like the idea of sipping it by itself, add it to some soup!

 Take Liposomal Vitamin C.

 It is pretty common knowledge that Vitamin C is fantastic for boosting immunity and fighting inflammation and illness.
-What most people don’t know, however, that Vitamin C cannot be absorbed well by our bodies unless it is delivered a very specific way.
-Liposomal Vitamin C is superior than any other form of Vitamin C in this regard because it uses liposomes (tiny microspheres of a fat-like substance) to more effectively deliver the Vitamin C into your system.
-Using this method, the body absorbs more of the vitamin and faster than the other methods (pills).
+What most people don’t know, however, is that Vitamin C cannot be absorbed well by our bodies unless it is delivered in a very specific way.
+Liposomal Vitamin C is superior to any other form of Vitamin C in this regard because it uses liposomes (tiny microspheres of a fat-like substance) to more effectively deliver the Vitamin C into your system.
+Using this method, the body absorbs more of the vitamin faster than the other methods (pills).

 Take probiotics daily.

 Probiotics are live, good bacteria that live and thrive in a healthy intestinal system.
-80 per cent of your immune system lives in your gut, and when the good bacteria isn’t there, you get sick more often.
+80 percent of your immune system lives in your gut, and when the good bacteria isn’t there, you get sick more often.
 Make sure your gut is healthy by consuming probiotics every day.
 You can buy pretty good probiotic pills but they can get pricey.
 A more affordable, more natural, and more effective way to get all your good bacteria is by eating fermented foods.
 The most common fermented foods are sauerkraut and kimchi, or you can drink fermented beverages, like kombucha and kefir.